Salomón Jara

-Salomón Jara Cruz (born 15 September 1959) is a Mexican politician.
+Salomón Jara Cruz (born 15 September 1959) is a Mexican politician who has served as governor of Oaxaca since December 2022.
 Currently affiliated with National Regeneration Movement (Morena), he previously belonged to the Party of the Democratic Revolution (PRD).
-Since December 2022, he is the governor of Oaxaca.

 Political career

 Salomón Jara Cruz was born in San Melchor Betaza, Oaxaca, on 15 September 1959.
 He holds a degree in chemical engineering from the National Polytechnic Institute (IPN).

 For the PRD, he was elected to the Chamber of Deputies as a plurinominal deputy in the 1991 mid-terms (55th Congress, 1991–1994).

 He later served in the Senate for Oaxaca, on the PRD ticket, during the 60th and 61st sessions of Congress (2006–2012).

 In the 2018 general election, as a member of Morena, he was re-elected to the Senate for the state of Oaxaca for the 64th and 65th congressional sessions (2021–2024).